Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 person visiting or accessing the Site including a Customer/Investor/Client of the Service

-for any profits made by them thereby or in connection therewith and the JTSL shall also be
+for any profits made by them thereby or in connection therewith and the BCML shall also be

 allowed to retain for their or his own benefit any customary share of brokerage, fee,